Cow blowing

 Cow blowing, Kuhblasen, phooka, or doom dev is a process in which a farmer forcefully blows air into a cow's vulva or anus to supposedly induce her to produce more milk.
 A tube may be used to provide some sanitary separation between the blower and the cow, although not every culture that practices cow blowing does so.

 Information on the origin, spread and efficacy of this practice appears to be quite scarce.
+Depictions of this practice have been found on Saharan rock art in Libya and Algeria.

 Cow blowing was the reason why Gandhi disliked dairy products, stating that "since I had come to know that the cow and the buffalo were subjected to the process of phooka, I had conceived a strong disgust for milk."

 The practice has been illegal in New Zealand since 2018.
 In 2020 the New Zealand Dairy Industry Awards revoked their 'Share Farmer of the Year' award over a dairy farmer's tweets about the practice.